Best outdoor speakers 2023: portable, wireless, waterproof

 Average timing and dynamics

-Sonically, the Roam is a decent effort, but we can't help feeling things have been flipped around somewhat, with Sonos' diminutive portable speaker swapping out truly detailed sound for a greater emphasis on usability, build quality and durability.
-That's not an entirely bad thing for an outdoors speaker (and we're admittedly being very harsh), but the Roam's slight lack of crystal clear detail, coupled with some rather average timing and dynamics, means it won't trouble the JBL rivals.
+Sonically, the Roam is a decent effort, but we can't help feeling that Sonos' diminutive portable can do even better when the sequel inevitably arrives.
+The US brand has placed a greater emphasis on usability, build quality and durability than truly refined sound, and while that's not an entirely bad thing for an outdoors speaker, the Roam's slight lack of crystal clear detail, coupled with some rather average timing and dynamics, means that we'd still favour the JBL Flip 6 above for true audio performance.

 However, it's a nicely portable design with a pleasing, full-bodied sound, and unusually for this type of speaker, it can connect to your home wi-fi for integration within a wider Sonos ecosystem.
-Let's hope the sequel (whenever it arrives) steps up its game in the sound department.
+Let's hope the sequel steps up its game in the sound department.

 How we choose the best outdoor speakers

-We have state-of-the-art testing facilities in London, Reading and Bath where our team of experienced, in-house reviewers test all of the outdoor, portable and Bluetooth speakers to pass through What Hi-Fi? towers.
+We have state-of-the-art testing facilities in London and Reading where our team of experienced, in-house reviewers test all of the outdoor, portable and Bluetooth speakers to pass through What Hi-Fi? towers.

 What Hi-Fi? is all about comparative testing, listening to one product up against its closest competition to figure out exactly how it differs and what each model does best.
 We keep class-leading outdoor speakers in our stockrooms so we can compare new products to ones we know and love.